 Brooklyn Vegan recently posted a rumor, based on information from “multiple reliable sources,” that Pavement

-Filed under: Editor Picks, Keep It Classical | Tags: Chris Martin, classical music, Clocks, Coldplay, Live Earth, Persia, Qin Dynasty, Twelve Girls Band
+Filed under: Editor Picks, Keep It Classical | Tags: Chris Martin, classical music, Clocks, Coldplay, Editor's Picks, Live Earth, Persia, Qin Dynasty, Twelve Girls Band

 Twelve Girls Band covers Western songs with Chinese instruments